-When hobbyist machines like the Altair and, later, the Apple II began shipping in the mid-1970s, few people seriously thought personal computers deserved a place in the business world.
+When hobbyist machines like the Altair and, later, the Apple II, began shipping in the mid-1970s, few people seriously thought personal computers deserved a place in the business world.
 Machines aimed at home tinkerers, these early personal computers held little appeal for people working in big companies who had access to IBM mainframes.

 Costing $50 per connection, AppleTalk allowed Macs to share peripheral devices.
 It let up to 32 computers and peripherals talk to one another within work areas of 1,000 feet.

-This, in theory, would make it feasible for Apple to produce products like the $6,995 LaserWriter (the equivalent of $15,576 today) with the rationale that dividing that cost among multiple users would make it a far more attractive option.
+This connectivity, in theory, would make it feasible for Apple to produce Macintosh Office products like the $6,995 LaserWriter (the equivalent of $19,940 today), with the rationale that dividing that cost among multiple users would make it a far more attractive option.
 Apple promised that the LaserWriter would be the first of many great products that would be similarly shareable among large groups of users.

-Finally, Apple announced that Macintosh Office would also include a file server, with 20MB-to-40MB capacities.
+Finally, Apple announced that Macintosh Office also would include a file server, with 20MB-to-40MB capacities.
 It would allow files and emails to be transferred among Macs.

 So did Macintosh Office work?

 To owners of personal computers in the 1980s, all of this sounded astonishingly futuristic.
-To put things in perspective, the Mac was now not only offering a crazily ahead-of-its-time graphical user interface.
+To put things in perspective, the Mac offered a crazily ahead-of-its-time graphical user interface.
 With the Macintosh Office, these computers could talk to one another and even share similarly advanced hardware peripherals.
-The end result: a version of Steve Jobs’ later “digital hub” strategy.
+(Remember, Wi-Fi didn’t exist at the time.)

-However, things didn’t pan out quite as planned.
+However, things did not pan out quite as planned.
 AppleTalk promised the capability to connect machines without the need for a centralized router or server.
 Mac users could easily set up a network and then maintain it without much difficulty.
 Unfortunately, AppleTalk’s transfer speeds were very, very slow — about 1/10th the Ethernet speeds developed at Xerox PARC in the 1970s.

 Last but not least, Apple launched Macintosh Office with the disastrous “Lemmings” ad.
 That unfortunate followup to the fantastic “1984” Macintosh ad lent the stench of failure to a project that doesn’t deserve to be remembered like that.
 Particularly since it helped launch the desktop publishing revolution.

 Do you remember the Macintosh Office?
 Were you running a company with Macs, or working on them in a business capacity, in the mid-1980s?
-Leave us a comment below.
+Leave a comment below.